,

 infotext:

-In all three pieces, guitar quartet, string quartet and clarinet quintet, the melody is the comforting hand that was perhaps the oasis of calm for Saint Augustine.
-As his perception, shattered by the impact with the ego, wandered back to the perceptual content, so do the melodies of Machaut wander to me and perhaps back – more melodic mass than quotation, more parody than adaptation.
-Sometimes they are pulverized, sifted through their spectra, or "sung off" with the usual procedures of permutation - inversion, cancer, enlargement, compression.
+In all three pieces, guitar quartet, string quartet and clarinet quintet, the melody is the comforting hand that was perhaps the oasis of peace for St. Augustine.
+Just as his perception, shaken by the collision with the ego, wandered back to the content of perception, the melodies migrate from Machaut to me and perhaps back - more melodic mass than quotation, more parody than adaptation.
+Sometimes they are pulverized, passed through their spectra, or "sung" using the conventional procedures of permutation - reversal, cancer, enlargement, compression.

 Husserl's phenomenology of the inner consciousness of time has occupied me for 25 years.
 His greatest error was perhaps the most fertile: sound is not the slowest thing to pass away, its parts pass away unequally quickly.
 Not only is it impossible to perceive a melody phenomenologically: the tone itself is an illusion.
 Its parts are the whole, up to recourse.
 With this difference between remembered and now perceived melody, between melody, tone and the tone spectra, a difference that means nothing more than an aesthetic weighting and inclination, I went on the search.